ChanulError404/MaryManager_Bot-/README.md

 # MaryManager_Bot-
-Hi there ✌️ I am Mary v2.0 🌹 New Version.
+Mary is a powerfull Group Manager Bot 🌹